martinjb15/SteamDeckProd/README.md

   * Sans-serif- as a backup if Roboto was no longer available ​
-* These were selected as they give a very easy to read font that is inline with tech articles
+* These were selected as they give a very easy to read font that is inline with tech articles ​
-* All fonts were sourced from Google fonts, as stated in the credits.
-​
 ## **Current Features Common to all pages**
 #### *Navigation Bar:*